 Only one driveway per residence will be plowed and no driveways will be cleaned after regular business hours.

-It is the responsibility of the resident to make sure the Waiver of Liability and the Driveway Clearing Application are submitted each year.
-Village staff will try to send applications and waivers out in October of each year.
-If you do not receive one, please contact the village office before severe weather is likely to occur.
+It is the responsibility of the resident to make sure the full application and waiver are submitted each year.
+Village staff will try to send out applications and waivers in October each year.
+You can also print one from this website by clicking below.

 If there are four or more inches of snow, cars are not allowed to park in the road right-of-way.
 Vehicles parked in the right-of-way during a snow emergency will be towed.
 To confirm that a snow emergency is in effect, listen to WJR or WWJ.
 We ask that property owners use caution when plowing or removing snow from your driveways.
 PUSHING SNOW INTO THE SPREE T IS A VIOLATION OF LAW - Section 257.677A(4) of the Michigan Penal Code and Motor Vehicle Law states "A person shall not deposit, or cause to be deposited, snow, ice, or slush on any roadway or highway."